codess-aus/DP-200/README.md

 **Tumbling windows** are a series of fixed-sized, non-overlapping and contiguous time intervals.
 Each event is only counted once.
 However, they do not check the time duration between events and do not filter out periods of time when no events are streamed.

 **Hopping windows** are a series of fixed-sized and contiguous time intervals.
 They hop forward by a specified fixed time.
 If the hop size is less than a size of the window, hopping windows overlap, and that is why an event may be part of several windows.
 Hopping windows do not check the time duration between events and do not filter out periods of time when no events are streamed.

+**Sliding windows** are a series of fixed-sized and contiguous time intervals.
+They produce output only when an event occurs, so you can filter out periods of times where no events are streamed.
+However, they may overlap and that is why an event may be included in more than one window.
+Sliding windows also do not check the time duration between events.